jmgimeno/kyo-workshop/kyo-workshop.md

 ## Adam Hearn

 ---
-# Who am I?
-- ???

----

 # What is Kyo?

 - Kyo is a powerful toolkit for developing with Scala
 - Built from a series of standalone modules:
-    - `kyo-data`: Low allocation, performant collections
+    - `kyo-data`: Low allocation, performant structures
     - `kyo-prelude`: Side-effect free *Algebraic effects*
-    - `kyo-core`: prelude + IO & Async
+    - `kyo-core`: Effects for IO, Async, & Concurrency
     - `kyo-scheduler`: high performance adaptive scheduler
-        - `kyo-scheduler-zio`: runs your ZIO app!
+      - `kyo-scheduler-zio`: run your ZIO App!

 ---
 # What are Algebraic Effects?